+How do I change my baby’s routine?
 Keep him awake during the day

-When you say he may not even be hungry when he wakes, it’s possible (and I’m only going on what you’ve told me) that he may be waking up at night because he’s got used to the fact that you’re around.
-Everyone goes through several light sleep cycles a night.
+When you say he may not even be hungry when he wakes, it’s possible (and I’m only going on what you’ve told me) that he may be waking up at night because he’s become used to the fact that you’re around.
+Everyone has several light sleep cycles per night.
 Right now, when you wake up, you’ve learned to go back to sleep without anyone helping you or acting like your sleep soother.
-Learning to get past those cycles and go back to sleep on your own is a learned skill, which babies need to learn too.
-It’s always a bit stressful to teach babies that skill, but well worth it in the long run.
+Learning to get past those cycles and go back to sleep on your own is a learned skill that babies need to learn too.
+Teaching babies that skill is always stressful, but it is well worth it in the long run.

 Best of luck,